Webb County Texas assistance programs.

 Laredo Regional Food Bank, Inc. (dial (956)723-3725) provides service to local pantries and clients with emergency referrals from participating agencies and charities.

-Those are just a few examples of the local food banks in Webb County.
+There are many local food banks as well as free soup kitchens in Webb County.
 Several other churches and free food distribution centers can provide assistance to families.
-Find more regional Webb County food banks.
+Find more regional Webb County free food banks.

 Free dental care programs